 • Severe physical debilitation or inability to walk 1,000 feet during a 6‑minute walk test

-• Lack of a reliable caregiver plan
+• Unable to establish a reliable caregiver plan

 • Body mass index (BMI) outside eligibility criteria (18–32)